ranenivgi/AP1_ex4/README.md

 - Before the `DisplayResults` command make sure to upload and classify data first. <br />

 - Before the `DownloadResults` command make sure to upload and classify data first.
 In this command the user enters a path to a txt file, if he entered a path to a folder, the command will create in the given folder a txt file named `ClassifiedResults.txt`.
-The command will write to the txt file the classification of the unclassified CSV file.
+The command will write to the txt file the classification of the unclassified CSV file. <br />
 Please make sure to enter correct path (and note that the relative path is the project path). <br />

 <ins>Vector distances notes:</ins> <br />